What is the Capstone Program?

-To sponsor a capstone, a one-time $5,000 donation is expected.
+To sponsor a capstone, a one-time $5,000 payment is expected.
 Sponsors retain all IP developed during the project’s development.
-This donation is typically solicited in September, however can be changed upon company request.
+This fee is typically solicited in September, however can be changed upon company request.

-This donation is PER COMPANY and NOT PER PROJECT, meaning if we have two projects with your company, only a $5,000 donation is expected.
+This fee is PER COMPANY and NOT PER PROJECT, meaning if we have two projects with your company, only $5,000 is expected.
 If any hardware (over $1,500) or specialized software is needed, that will need to be covered or brought in by your company.

-Flexibility regarding the donation may be possible for the following groups:
+Flexibility regarding the payment may be possible for the following groups:

 - Members of our Computer Science Advisory Board

 - Organizations sponsored by The Church of Jesus Christ of Latter-day Saints

 Some occasions permit exceptions.
-If the donation is too large for your company, please reach out and we will do our best to accommodate you!
+If the fee is too large for your company, please reach out and we will do our best to accommodate you!

-These funds go towards student aid in the form of scholarships, miscellaneous supplies, and cash prizes for the top teams at the end of the capstone cycle.
+These funds go towards student scholarships, miscellaneous supplies, and cash prizes for the top teams at the end of the capstone cycle.
 We have found financial incentive typically generates a higher caliber product and keeps projects moving forward.
 This money will also be used to host events highlighting our capstone students, their work and the company projects they have been working on.

 - Download and fill in the form found here to submit your capstone proposals.
 Upon its completion, please send it back to firstname.lastname@example.org.
 It will be reviewed by our capstone committee and a faculty member will arrange a time to meet with you to further discuss the proposal.
 Often this initial proposal will be reworked by sponsors and capstone faculty after discussing the project in further detail.